skypjack/entt/README.md

 * A **constexpr utility** for **human readable resource identifiers**.
 * A minimal **configuration system** built on top of the **monostate pattern**.
-* **An incredibly fast entity-component system** based on sparse sets, with its own views and a _pay for what you use_ policy to adjust performance and memory usage according to users' requirements.
+* **An incredibly fast entity-component system** based on sparse sets, with its own _pay for what you use_ policy to adjust performance and memory usage according to users' requirements.
+* Views and groups to iterate entities and components and allow different access patterns, from **perfect SoA** to fully random.
 * A lot of **facilities built on top of the entity-component system** to help developers and avoid reinventing the wheel (ie **dependencies**, **snapshot**, **actor class** for those who aren't confident with the architecture and so